Muslim Funeral Services

 Discuss this information with the doctor or hospital, so that they are made aware of your beliefs and also so that they understand the urgency in making the 'cause of death certificate" available

 In Australia we need to make the doctor and staff aware of this urgency.
-Non-muslim funerals are usually delayed for several days, so the staff are not familiar with the urgency for Muslims and usually have the death certificate available even a day or two later for non-muslims.
+Non-Muslim funerals are usually delayed for several days, so the staff are not familiar with the urgency for Muslims and usually have the death certificate available even a day or two later for non-Muslims.
 They are almost always most accommodating if they are advised of this early.

 If there is no regular GP or the cause of death could not be ascertained then the Police will arrange for the government approved funeral director to collect the janaza and transfer to the state mortuary - the John Tonge Centre in Coopers Plains.